ppy/osu-wiki/news/2023/2023-02-17-community-contributors-elite-nominators-2022.md

 Scoring a grand total of 91 nominations, secXcscX is the primary, initial, and early force of the content boost in the community that really opened up plenty of opportunities for new mappers to get their first Ranked map during 2022's great revival.
 The same holds true for lengthy maps that normally would have gone unnoticed due to the large effort involved in checking them properly.

-His nominations are consistently at a high quality to a level that we think makes him an ideal role model for others in the community, and it is in all these traits together that we figure secXcscX is well-deserving of the Elite Nominator title.
+His nominations are consistently at a high quality to a level that we think makes him an ideal role model for others in the community, and it is in all these traits together that we figure secXcscX is well deserving of the Elite Nominator title.

 ---